Lovesmen-gay/registry/README.md

 ## How to use
 1. Fork this repo
 2. Make a JSON file in domains, the name of the json being how you would like to call the subdomain (for example, if you want arty.lovesmen.gay, you would need to call the JSON arty.json)
-3. Make a json file like so:
+3. Make a JSON file like so:
 ```
 {
     "owner": {